 I have been a Samaritan, and a Victim Support volunteer.

-Alongside my private practice, I have several years experience working with adults for a counselling charity, and working with teenagers in a Sixth Form College.
+Alongside my private practice, I have several years experience of counselling adults with a wide range of issues for a counselling charity, and over ten years counselling teenagers in a Sixth Form College.

-I work with a wide range of issues, for example, depression, anxiety, anger management, lack of confidence/self-esteem, health concerns, spirituality, and self-harming.
-I also work with relationship problems, parenting concerns, sexuality issues, bullying, and abuse, and with bereavement and loss, including miscarriage and abortion.
+I work with clients who experience, for example, depression, anxiety, panic attacks, the effects of trauma, problems with anger, lack of confidence, low self-esteem, health concerns, issues of faith/spirituality, and self-harming.
+I also work with relationship issues, parenting concerns, sexuality issues, bullying, various forms of abuse, and with bereavement and loss, including miscarriage and abortion.

 Areas of counselling I deal with